JohannesBauer97/net-ef-oracle-cursor-leak/README.md

 ```

 As soon as the WebApplication1 project is stopped, the number of open cursors for each user goes back to the initial state.
+When keeping the app running and running the python script again, the number of open cursors **do not** increase anymore.
+This is wanted behavior, as the cursors are being closed properly or reused. -> No cursor leak.